aws-deepracer/aws-deepracer-follow-the-leader-sample-project/download-and-convert-object-detection-model.md

 ## Optimize the model

 Run Intel Model Optimizer to optimize the [ssd_mobilenet_v2_coco](https://docs.openvinotoolkit.org/latest/omz_models_public_ssd_mobilenet_v2_coco_ssd_mobilenet_v2_coco.html) object detection model and convert it into OpenVino Intermediate Representation.
-More information regarding converting a Tensorflow model to OpenVINO optimized format can be found [here](https://docs.openvinotoolkit.org/2021.1/openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html).
+For more information about converting a Tensorflow model to OpenVINO optimized format, see [Converting a TensorFlow Model](https://docs.openvinotoolkit.org/2021.1/openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html).

-To optimize the model, open up a terminal and run the following instructions below as root user on the AWS DeepRacer device:
+To optimize the model, open a terminal and run the following instructions as a root user on the AWS DeepRacer device:

 - Navigate to the Intel OpenVino Model Optimizer installation directory: